vladshyrinov/sessions-app/README.md

 The GitHub Actions configuration ensures that each push to the main branch triggers a build and deployment process to GitHub Pages.

 This automation reduces the risk of human error and ensures that deployments are consistent and repeatable.

+### Summary

+This architecture and choice of libraries were selected to ensure:

+- Scalability: The modular structure and reusable components make it easy to add new features and pages.
+- Performance: Tools like Vite, Zustand, and Tailwind CSS ensure fast development and optimized production builds.
+- Maintainability: The use of ESLint, Prettier, and Husky enforces code quality and consistency across the project.
+- User Experience: Features like dark mode, responsive design, and seamless navigation enhance the overall user experience.